Five Key Signs that your Website might just need a Redesign.

 Ideally, you want to see that site visitors have stayed long enough to find what they were looking for.
-If the Bounce Rate is too high (meaning they left fairly quickly), your call to action may not be strong enough to make them want to stay.
-If customers are staying less than 10 seconds on any particular page, you might just need a redesign.
+If the Bounce Rate is too high (meaning they left quickly), your call to action may not be strong enough to make them want to stay.
+If customers are staying less than 10 seconds on any page, you might just need a redesign.

 5. It’s not making any difference to your “bottom line”.